mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 - I look at the train grids and come up with a hypothesis that fits all
 - Then when I look at the test input, I immediately corrected the hypothesis

-This correction obviously cannot happen during inference.
-I am actually learning something new from the test input.
+This correction obviously cannot happen during inference - I am actually learning something new from the test input.
 Learning implies I need to train on the test input.

 I looked at the every approach and realised not a single one of them do this (other than compressARC).
 The obvious next thing was to think what about the train inputs?
 I checked and none of the approaches did that either.

 Now I could justify training on test inputs as "modifying train hypothesis", but I wasn't sure how to justify training on the train input grids.
 Training on it would be unsupervised learning, so I watched Ilya's video on generalisation and unsupervised learning.
 He talked about kolmogorov complexity, so I read the book and the MDL tutorial suggested by him.
 I got conviction and immediately posted a blog on my theory last month.

 No one read the blog (ofc, talk is cheap).
 So I decided to do it myself.

 We know a good predictor is a good compressor so a vanilla transformer should be enough to compress everything.
-Figuring out most of the implementation details in about an hour.
+Figuring out most of the implementation details took about an hour.
 Per-example embeddings and 3D RoPE were pretty obvious (to compress info better).
 Everyone talks about 2D RoPE for ARC (later on someone implemented it iirc), but its obviously suboptimal in this case so never tried it.

 And that's pretty much it.
 It worked first try.